-At Healthy Smiles Family Dentistry, we strive to offer affordable dental implants for our patients in Omaha, NE.
+At Healthy Smiles Family Dentistry, we strive to offer dental implants at an affordable cost for our patients in Omaha, NE.
 Each part of the procedure has an individual charge, listed below, but please note that the prices can slightly vary, depending on the needs of each patient as every case is different.

 Dental Implant: $1,500 – $3,000

 - Implant Placement: $1,500